Peculiars/personal-details-app/README.md

 To test this project I assume you already have flutter and SDKs installed.

 ## Packages used(flutter)
+Flutter Material package was used to create the User Interface for the project.
 WebView package was used so that the github profile page can open in the webview.